almax07082005/ResearchProposal/README.md

     - create a pull request;
     - when pull request will be approved, it will be automatically merged with main branch and your temporary branch will be removed.
 4) Wait until approvance.

+## Suggestions

+I strongly recommend you use Github Desktop because it contains all necessary features to work with branches and pull requests, otherwise you will need to learn branch creation, stashes, and etc.